kspublications/kspublications.github.io/_books/other/adam.md

 ---
-title: Ādam, Father of Humanity
+title: "Ādam, Father of Humanity"
 price: $11.00
 pages: 215
 published_date: 2009